Fever of unknown origin: Causes

-Immune reconstitution inflammatory syndrome is a common cause of FUO when a previously suppressed immune system is re-activated.
-The newly active immune system often has an exaggerated response against opportunistic pathogens leading to a fever and other inflammatory symptoms.
-Immune reconstitution syndrome commonly presents as after microbiological control of infection (in cases of immune suppressing pathogens such as HIV) but the syndrome may also present after organ transplant, in the post-partum state, with formerly neutropenic hosts or withdrawing anti-TNF therapy.
+Immune reconstitution inflammatory syndrome is a common cause of FUO when a previously suppressed immune system is reactivated.
+The newly active immune system often has an exaggerated response against opportunistic pathogens, leading to a fever and other inflammatory symptoms.
+Immune reconstitution syndrome commonly presents after microbiological control of infection (in cases of immunosuppressing pathogens such as HIV), but the syndrome may also present after organ transplant, in the post-partum state, with formerly neutropenic hosts, or after withdrawing anti-TNF therapy.

 Auto-inflammatory and auto-immune disorders account for approximately 5-32% of fevers of unknown origin.
 These can be classified as purely auto-inflammatory disorders (disorders of innate immunity, with dysregulated interleukin 1 beta and/or IL-18 responses), purely auto-immune disorders (in which the adaptive immunity is dysregulated, with a dysregulated type 1 interferon response) or disorders with mixed features.
 Rheumatoid arthritis or adult-onset Still's disease have mixed features and are common causes of FUO.

 Infection

 Neoplasm

-Although most neoplasms can present with fever, malignant lymphoma is by far the most common diagnosis of FUO among the neoplasms.
-In some cases the fever even precedes lymphadenopathy detectable by physical examination.
+Although most neoplasms can present with fever, malignant lymphoma is by far the most common diagnosis of FUO among neoplasms.
+In some cases, the fever even precedes lymphadenopathy detectable by physical examination.